Is Zatarain’s Jambalaya Gluten Free and How to Make Your Own

 Across a period of 130 years, Zatarain’s has been operated in different forms and by different owners.

-Currently, it belongs to a McCormick, the world-leading spice brand.
+Currently, it belongs to McCormick, the world-leading spice brand.
 Zatarain’s still upholds the culinary culture of New Orleans.

 These mixes contain seasoned and spiced rice and beans, all pre-cooked and ready to be heated or cooked and served.